How to Choose the Right Business Coach for Therapists

 Early Growth and Stabilization

-The goal is stability, clarity, and confidence, not constant scrambling.
+The goal at this stage is stability and confidence, not constant scrambling to fill the caseload.

 Sustainability and Long-Term Growth

-For established practices, coaching often shifts toward longevity and quality of life.
+For established practices, business coaching often shifts toward longevity and quality of life.
+You've built something real.
+Now the question becomes: how do you make it last?

 This may include:

-At this stage, success is less about doing more and more about doing things intentionally.
+At this stage, success is less about doing more; it’s about doing things intentionally.

 What to Look for in a Business Coach for Therapists